 Greg's FCPA experience runs the gamut, including managing world-wide internal investigations; conducting due diligence on international agents, joint venture partners, and other third parties; and designing corporate anti-corruption compliance and training programs.

-- Represented NTP, Inc., in patent infringement suits regarding wireless email products and systems.
+- Successfully represented NTP, Inc., in patent infringement suits regarding wireless email products and systems.

-- Represented Alstom SA in a worldwide securities class action.
+- Successfully represented Alstom SA in a worldwide securities class action.

-- Represented a South American pharmaceutical company as respondent in an ICC arbitration involving a dispute under a supply agreement and related patent issues.
+- Successfully represented a South American pharmaceutical company in an international arbitration involving a dispute under a supply agreement and related patent issues.

-- Represented a European satellite operating company as claimant against a major European aerospace company in an ICC arbitration involving claims and counterclaims exceeding $150 million.
+- Successfully represented a European satellite operating company as claimant against a major European aerospace company in international arbitration involving claims and counterclaims exceeding $150 million.

 - Represented a leading international logistics company and government contractor on a wide range of anti-corruption matters spanning the globe, including conducting multiple internal investigations and due diligence in connection with mergers & acquisitions and third parties.